- Introduction to AchieveNJ

 A: Under AchieveNJ, qualifying teachers of tested grades and subjects (4th-8th-grade Language Arts and Math) are assigned an SGP score, which represents the median SGP (mSGP) score of all of that teacher's qualifying students.

-- SGPs are one of several measures used to examine the work of educators under AchieveNJ, and account for 30%of a teacher's overall rating.
+- SGPs are one of several measures used to examine the work of educators under AchieveNJ.
 The rest is based on classroom observations and goals teachers set for their students at the start of the year (SGOs).

-- SGP data are available only for those who teach Language Arts or Math in grades 4–8 because their students typically have baseline and end-of-year NJ ASK scores.
+- SGP data are available only for those who teach Language Arts or Math in grades 4–8 because their students typically have baseline and end-of-year scores.

-- Because 3rd grade is the first testing year of the NJ ASK, there is no baseline data to create an SGP for that grade.
+- Because 3rd grade is the first testing year, there is no baseline data to create an SGP for that grade.

-- For mSGP to apply, a teacher must have at least 20 separate students with SGPs enrolled in the class for at least 70 percent of the time, and must teach at least 60% of the time, prior to the NJ ASK.
+- For mSGP to apply, a teacher must have at least 20 separate students with SGPs enrolled in the class for at least 70 percent of the time, and must teach at least 60% of the time, prior to the test.

 - SY13-14 is the first year when SGP data counts toward qualifying teacher's evaluation ratings.
 In future years, a teacher will be evaluated on the best available score — either the teacher's median score from his or her current roster of students or the median of all scores available for up to 3 years.
 In order to assign the correct student scores to the right teacher, each district is required to use NJ SMART (New Jersey's student record system) to submit information detailing the assignment of students to individual teachers in a given school year.
 Districts must ensure this course roster submission data is accurate so that the Department can accurately link individual teachers to their identified students' SGPs to determine the mSGP.